logo

 Here’s what I know to be true after years of coaching leaders and running leadership development programs: every other leadership skill you want to develop – better delegation, more psychological safety, stronger relationships, sharper influence – depends on this shift first.

 You cannot build a psychologically safe team from the Persecutor role.
-You cannot truly empower others from the Rescuer role.
-You cannot lead with influence if your focus is locked on problems.
+Furthermore, you cannot truly empower others from the Rescuer role.
+And you cannot lead with influence if your focus is locked on problems.

 What matters is that you keep crossing the Line of Choice – intentionally, consciously, one trigger at a time.